 YBALKA IS A FRONTIER VILLAGE ON THE EDGE OF THE KLAVEK KINGDOM, IN A WILDERNESS POPULATED BY NATIVE TRIBES COLLECTIVELY KNOWN AS THE VIKMORDERE.
 The Rybalkan cathedral serves as a co-mingling center for these two cultures.
 The cathedral is presided over by a young priest of The Axiomatic General.
 Juriendor knows the importance of merging traditional Vikmordere ceremonies into local Klavek customs to ensure the survival of Rybalka.
-Juriendor is the caretaker of an artifact, the Moonshard, which helps him maintain this balance.
+To help him keep this balance, Juriendor is the caretaker of an artifact known as the Moonshard.